jlevy/the-art-of-command-line/README.md

 - If you ever need to write a tab literal in a command line in Bash (e.g. for the -t argument to sort), press **ctrl-v** **[Tab]** or write `$'\t'` (the latter is better as you can copy/paste it).

+- The standard tools for patching source code are `diff` and `patch`.
+See also `diffstat` for summary statistics of a diff.
+Note `diff -r` works for entire directories.
+Use `diff -r tree1 tree2 | diffstat` for a summary of changes.

 - For binary files, use `hd` for simple hex dumps and `bvi` for binary editing.

 - Also for binary files, `strings` (plus `grep`, etc.) lets you find bits of text.

+- For binary diffs (delta compression), use `xdelta3`.

 - To convert text encodings, try `iconv`.
 Or `uconv` for more advanced use; it supports some advanced Unicode things.
 For example, this command lowercases and removes all accents (by expanding and dropping them):
 ```sh